wloving77/networks-project/src/README.md

-# Directory for Storing Different Telemetry Calculations.
+# Directory for Storing Different Telemetry Metric Execution Times for P4 and Endhost Testing

-Currently just packet_counting and an example